Dhamma Letter No. 67

 Vedana is from physical and mental phenomena that are related to each other, correspond with each other, and occur simultaneously.

-It can start from the body or the mind, but vedana occurs mostly through the mind.
+It can start from the body or the mind, but Vedana recognizes mostly through the mind mostly through the mind.
 A past memory triggered by feeling reacts automatically from the nervous system associated with memories.

 To solve this problem fundamentally is by understanding the conditions/situation of anicca (everything is changing; nothing is fixed), dukkha (dissatisfaction; suffering), and anatta (there is no 'I'; it is a phenomenon).